anait-lama/anait-lama/README.md

 - 👋 Hi, I’m @anait-lama
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Data Analysis
+- 💞️ I’m looking to collaborate as a Support Engineer
 - 📫 You can reach me via email: anahitlam@gmail.com

 <!---